-The Sustainability Living Learning Community provides you with an opportunity to live among other students who share your interest in environmental issues.
-Students in the Sustainability LLC all live on the same floor of Lenape Hall and engage in a number of environmentally themed activities.
+Students in the Sustainability LLC all live on the same floor of Scudder Hall and engage in a number of environmentally-themed activities.
 This unique arrangement provides all of the advantages of living on campus, while forming close relationships with students who want to broaden their understanding of our world and explore how we can live in harmony with the natural environment.
-Together, with faculty and staff support, you will participate in environmental programming, including films, speakers, and field trips.
-You will also have the opportunity to actively engage in community projects and campus sustainability initiatives.
+Together, with faculty and staff support, students participate in environmental programming, including films, speakers, and field trips.
+Students have the opportunity to actively engage in community projects and campus sustainability initiatives.
 Students accepted into the Sustainability Living Learning Community will earn one credit per semester for their participation.
 While the Sustainability LLC is open to students in any major or minor, this credit can be applied in fulfillment of the requirements for the Environmental Studies Minor.

 Why a Living Learning Community?